microsoft/Olive/examples/llama2/README.md

 Refer to the [llama_multilora notebook](notebook/llama_multilora/notebook.ipynb) for an end-to-end tutorial of the workflow above and how to deploy a model with different adapters.

 ### Inference optimization using ONNX Runtime GenAI
-For using ONNX runtime GenAI to optimize, follow build and installation instructions [here](https://github.com/microsoft/onnxruntime-genai).
+For using ONNX runtime GenAI to optimize, follow build and installation instructions [here](https://github.com/microsoft/onnxruntime-genai) to install onnxruntime-genai package(>0.1.0).

 Run the following command to execute the workflow:
 ```bash